Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 > test-proxy --storage-location <location>
 ```

+This will start the test-proxy with the storage-location set to `<location>`

 If you've already installed the tool, you can always check the installed version by invoking:

 ```powershell
 > test-proxy --version
 ```

+The `--version` option can also be invoked as part of a command and will display the version prior to running the command.

 ### Via Docker Image